By Gabrielle Toutin with Foreword by Chadd Mikulin.

 • Task manager – The server needs a way to keep track of pending client request tasks for two reasons.
 First, the Python garbage collector can collect unreferenced asyncio Tasks, so keeping a reference to the task ensures the task runs to completion.
 Second, the server needs a mechanism to cancel client tasks when the client disconnects with tasks pending.
 This prevents wasteful execution of unneeded tasks.

-The primary design goal of this project is to write each component for a single purpose, which will make the code base maintainable and testable.
+Design The primary design goal of this project is to write each component for a single purpose, which will make the code base maintainable and testable.
 However, writing each component for a single purpose opens a new challenge on how to compose the collective components in a way which offers the overall functionality of the program.
 The mediator design pattern, which is one of many design patterns offered by Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, addresses this scenario.
 This design pattern suggests that components should not address each other explicitly, but rather act through a central mediator.
 The mediator knows all the child components, but each child components do not know of each other.

 The sim run server utilizes the mediator design pattern by providing a mediator object which separates the WebSocket server, dispatcher, and task manager.
 The relationships between the classes are shown in Figure 1.
 The WebSocket server has a reference to the mediator and utilizes this interface to forward requests from the client and notify the mediator when a client disconnects.